 I am, first and foremost, a newsman.

-I’m a communicator, storyteller, breaking news writer, rewrite guy, headline hacker, editorial judgment-maker, and inquisitive interviewer.
+I’m a writer, storyteller, breaking news producer, rewrite guy, headline hacker, editorial judgment-maker, and inquisitive interviewer.

 I’m a platform-agnostic multimedia journalist.